 With this in mind, we have been and continue to track the rapidly evolving policy decisions that each of our local colleges and universities are making with regard to how they are delivering their educational curriculum for the academic term, and any specific policies, procedures, and protocols they are establishing for students with regard to COVID-19.
 If and when we become aware that the virus directly impacts any of our student residents, we will attempt to inform them of the resources and assistance that each university offers in conjunction with the local health department.

 Clean - At Centennial Place Residence, we take standards for hygiene and cleanliness very seriously and are taking additional steps to ensure the health and wellbeing of our residents and staff.
-We have adopted relevant guidelines issued by the Ontario Ministry of Health and the World Health Organization and communicated all guidelines to our residents.
+We have adopted relevant guidelines issued by the Ontario Ministry of Health and the World Health Organization and communicated all guidelines to our residents, which are subject to change based on local and provincial government mandates.
 Additionally, we are following the Ontario Ministry of Health guidelines for daily cleaning and disinfecting, which includes measures designed to address a broad spectrum of viruses, including COVID-19, hand-washing hygiene and cleaning product specifications to open-area cleaning procedures.

 Health & Wellbeing

 Peace of Mind – To support the health and wellbeing of our staff and residents, we have temporarily closed most common areas at Centennial Place Residence – such as our gyms, social gathering spaces and recreational amenities.
 We have also put policies and procedures in place to limit face-to-face interaction with our on-site staff while enabling them to continue to deliver essential services to our residents.
 We have at times also reduced the number of personnel on site at any given time to meet the social distancing guidelines issued by the Ontario Ministry of Health.
 We are also making hand sanitizers and disinfecting wipes available in our lobbies and open areas as long as such products are available to us.